jpillora/overseer/README.md

 Monitorable, gracefully restarting, self-upgrading binaries in Go (golang)

-The main goal of this project is to facilitate the creation of self-upgrading binaries which play nice with standard process managers.
-The secondary goal is user simplicity. :warning: This is beta software.
+The main goal of this project is to facilitate the creation of self-upgrading binaries which play nice with standard process managers, secondly it should expose a simple API with reasonable defaults for maximum user enjoyment.

+:warning: *This is beta software.
+Do not use in production.
+Consider the API unstable.
+Please report any [issues](https://github.com/jpillora/overseer) as you encounter them.*

 ### Features